Russell Henley Betting Profile: The Sentry - PGA TOUR

 Henley's Best Finishes

-- Henley, who played 25 tournaments last season, secured one win with three top-five finishes and five finishes in the top 10.
+- Henley, who participated in 25 tournaments last season, secured one win with three top-five finishes and five finishes in the top 10.

-- Last season Henley's best performance came at the Wyndham Championship.
-He shot -18 and took home the title (his only win last season).
+- Last season Henley's best performance came at the Wyndham Championship, where he won the title with a score of -18.

-- Henley's 1296 points last season ranked him 20th in the FedExCup standings.
+- With 1296 points last season, Henley ranked 20th in the FedExCup standings.

 Henley's Strokes Gained Rankings